Expect the unexpected: augmented mixture models for black-hole-population studies: Simulated data

 The interpretation of the relative weights $(w_\mathrm{NP}, w_\mathrm{TPL})$ requires some care, however, due to the presence of a censored area in the binary parameter space -- namely the low-mass, high-redshift region.
 Since the GW detectors are not able to detect gravitational signals with such properties, the inferred population distribution will have to rely on extrapolation to cover that specific region of the binary parameter space.
-The non-parametric methods, however, are by construction informed only by the available data, thus unable to extrapolate beyond where data are observable, the detector horizon: reconstructing the intrinsic distribution in censored areas would yield diverging uncertainties.\footnote{A simple way of picturing this is saying that the non-parametric method is ``unable to decide'' whether the lack of observations in an empty area of the binary parameter space is either due to the intrinsic distribution not having support in such area or the selection function completely depleting it.} To prevent this issue, \textsc{figaro} is coded such that the inferred distribution vanishes in the censored areas, effectively preventing extrapolation towards large redshifts.
-This prescription, limiting the number of high-redshift binaries, affects the calculation of the detectability fraction $\xi(\Theta)$, skewing the inference of $w_\mathrm{NP}$ towards smaller values.
-In such cases it can become difficult to distinguish whether the presence of the non-parametric channel is required by the data or not.
+The non-parametric methods, however, are by construction informed only by the available data, and they are thus unable to extrapolate beyond the point where data are observable: the detector horizon.
+Reconstructing the intrinsic distribution in censored areas would yield diverging uncertainties (see, e.g. the yellow shaded area in Figure 2 of \citet{toubiana:2025}, where this point is further discussed).\footnote{A simple way of picturing this is saying that the non-parametric method being `unable to decide' whether the lack of observations in an empty area of the binary parameter space is either due to the intrinsic distribution not having support in such an area or the selection function completely depleting it.} To prevent this issue, \textsc{figaro} is coded such that the inferred distribution vanishes in the censored areas, effectively preventing extrapolation towards high redshifts.
+In practice this means that, out of all the possible Gaussian components represented by combinations of $\mu_k$ and $\sigma_k$, the ones for which the individual detectability fraction defined in Eq.~\eqref{eq:detectability_def} is smaller than a threshold value, $\xi(\mu_k,\sigma_k) < \xi_\mathrm{th}$, are not considered for inclusion in the mixture.
+For the examples presented in this paper, we set $\xi_\mathrm{th} = 10^{-3}$.
+This is by all means an effective artificial cut-off of the inferred distribution in the parameter space and must be kept in mind while interpreting the outcome of the inference.
+This model-specific prescription, limiting the number of high-redshift binaries as a result of the exclusion of the corresponding mixture components, affects the calculation of the overall detectability fraction, $\xi(\Theta)$, skewing the inference of $w_\mathrm{NP}$ towards smaller values.
+In such cases, it can become difficult to distinguish whether the presence of the non-parametric channel is required by the data or not.
 The posterior distribution for the observed mixture fraction $\boldsymbol{\phi}$, reported in Figure~\ref{fig:3d_corner_obs_weights}, solves the issue showing that the non-parametric channel is actually required to account for $\sim 35\%$ of the observed GW events.